kEND/start-a-business/_posts/2020-08-30-my-calling.md

 ## The calling (specifically my calling)

 __My current calling is to be the care coordinator and caregiver for my elderly father__ who lives in our home.
 This is the single most important thing I can do in which I'm most difficult to replace.
-My responsibilities--as husband, father, home church leader, fellow brother in Christ, friend to my peers--continue on.
+My responsibilities--as husband, father, home church leader, fellow brother in Christ, friend to my peers, steward of our finances--continue on.

 The venn diagram below captures what Julie and I honed in on as a potential calling for the long haul.